Using Detect3D's Inverse Square Law Calculator

 Open the Tutorial 4.d3d from the Detect3D Tutorials.zip (22MB) before continuing.

 The difficulty in using this method is knowing what the Power 1 value should be.
-In past years, it had been common practice that the 1ft x 1ft n-heptane fire used for testing detectors resulted in a 10kW radiant heat output (RHO).
-However there is little documentation to support this value of 10kW.
-In more recent years, with the increased awareness and popularity of F&G mapping, this value has come into question, with some support values closer to 40kW:
+In the past, it had been common practice that the 1ft x 1ft n-heptane fire used for testing detectors resulted in a 10kW radiant heat output (RHO).
+However there is little documentation to support this value.
+In more recent years, with the increased awareness and popularity of F&G mapping, the value has come into question, with many supporting values closer to 40kW:

 BP’s GP 30-85 (2009 version) references their older standard using a 10kW size but then states “...other sources say this (1ft x 1ft n-heptane fire) should be 40kW” 1 It should also be noted that this note from an older version of BP's GP (pre 2009) mentions use of a 70kW RHO value for the FM3260 test data but does not give any other reference to this value.